nsaunders/purescript-typedenv/README.md

 (a string map), but it is left up to us to validate and to parse the values into some configuration model that can be used throughout the rest of the program.

-Perhaps one of the more elegant and common solutions would be something like this applicative-style lookup/validation/parsing into a record:
+Perhaps one of the more popular solutions would be something like this applicative-style lookup/validation/parsing into a record:

 ```purescript